SECR P class: No. 323, Bluebell

 The youngest member of the class, No. 323 Bluebell is one of the first two engines which worked passenger trains during the first year of the Bluebell Railway Preservation Society.
 It arrived at the Bluebell in 1960 and remained a stalwart in the Bluebell's locomotive fleet between 1960 and 1998 when it was withdrawn pending overhaul.
 During this time it also visited the East Somerset Railway for four years between 1980 and 1984.

-Early attempts to overhaul the engine, which had gained the unofficial name of Bluebell at the railway, in 2005 proved to be abortive and 323, partially dismantled, was moved back to storage at Sheffield Park in a partially dismantled state.
-In September 2009 the decision was made to restore 323 to working order and it was moved into the workshops with the hope of having it operational in time for the Bluebell's fiftieth-anniversary celebrations in August 2010.
+In 2005, attempts to overhaul the engine, which had gained the unofficial name of Bluebell, were aborted and it was moved back to storage at Sheffield Park in a partially dismantled state.
+In September 2009 the decision was made to restore 323 to working order and it was moved into the workshops with the hope of having it operational in time for the Bluebell's fiftieth anniversary celebrations in August 2010.

 However, it was discovered the firebox backhead had cracked, requiring repairs that prevented the locomotive from attending the celebrations.
 323 returned to service in Spring 2011, when it attended the 'Branch Line Weekend' celebrations.
 It remained operational until Spring 2019 when it was withdrawn requiring a further overhaul.
 It is currently painted in 'Bluebell Blue' with the BRPS emblem on the side tanks.